hardyoyo/RodmanPottingerCookbook/recipes/LemonRiceSoup.md

 ---

-Heat the olive oil in a large heavy-bottomed pot over medium heat.
+Heat the olive oil in an Instant Pot on sauté.
 Add the onions, carrots, and celery.
 Cook until soft and translucent, five minutes.
 Add garlic, oregano, salt, and pepper.
 Cook until fragrant, one to two minutes.

 Stir in the zucchini, rice, and bay leaves until well incorporated, about one more minute.
-Add the vegetable broth and water and bring the mixture to a boil.
+Add the water and Better than Bouillon, put the lid on the cooker, and set it for 20 minutes.

-Reduce heat to a low simmer and cook covered until rice is fluffy and vegetables are soft, 30 minutes.

-Remove from heat and stir in as much of the lemon juice as you’d like.
+Open the lid, stir in as much of the lemon juice as you’d like.
 Garnish with chopped parsley and lemon slices, if desired.
 Serve immediately.